GSA/digitalgov.gov/content/news/2024/11/2024-11-04-youve-launched-now-what-planning-for-the-future-of-your-content.md

 You can share what you learned with other teams by joining [Digital.gov communities of practice](https://digital.gov/communities/) and engaging in conversations with other federal practitioners.

-{{< note >}}
-This blog post was inspired by the final session of the Spring 2024 Digital.gov Community Summit: Delivering a digital-first public experience, which focused on standing up a digital team and the topics that relate to the successful creation and inspiration of that team.
+{{< note >}}This blog post was inspired by the final session of the Spring 2024 Digital.gov Community Summit: Delivering a digital-first public experience, which focused on standing up a digital team and the topics that relate to the successful creation and inspiration of that team.
 These topics included the kind of skill sets to look for, hiring strategies, how to leverage contractors, how to use creative approaches to get started, and how to effectively implement requirements for delivering a digital-first public experience.

-* **This session’s panelists included:**
+**This session’s panelists included:**

-  Session moderator, **Jessica Marine**, Product Manager and Digital Experience Lead for the General Services Administration (GSA)
+* Session moderator, **Jessica Marine**, Product Manager and Digital Experience Lead for the General Services Administration (GSA)
 * **Gloria Huang**, Digital Engagement and Analytics Branch Chief for the Federal Emergency Management Agency (FEMA)
 * **Michael Horton**, Accessible Design and Development Advisor with GSA
 * **Tori Garten**, Chief of the New Media and Web Policy Grant at the National Institute of Allergy and Infectious Diseases (NIAID)
 {{< /note >}}